no4jargon/aanya_home_sale/README.md

 Open `index.html` in your browser or serve the directory with a local web server.
 The page lets visitors sort by category or price and select items to purchase.
 Clicking **Buy Now** shows an alert with contact information and the cart total.

-## Marking Items as Sold

-Use `python add_sold_field.py` if you need to add the `sold` flag to all items.
-Then manually change `"sold": true` in any `item_info.json` once an item has been purchased.
-The site will display a "SOLD" banner on that item.

 ## Customizing Contact Details

 Edit the message inside `script.js` (near the bottom) to include your own phone number or instructions.
 This text appears when a buyer clicks **Buy Now**.